Lucy Fato: AIG

 In October 2017, Fato became executive vice president and general counsel of AIG, succeeding Peter Solmssen.
 She was appointed by the new CEO of AIG, Brian Duperreault, who had been the CEO of Marsh & McLennan Companies during her tenure there.
-She was also AIG's interim head of human resources from October 2018 through July 2019.
+She was also AIG's interim head of human resources from October 2018 through July 2019 and again in 2022.

+From September 2023 through March 2024 she was vice chair at AIG.

-At AIG, her duties as general counsel include overseeing global legal, compliance, and regulatory matters.
-She is also part of the company's executive leadership team and participates in all strategic and policy decisions regarding AIG's operations.
+At AIG, her duties as general counsel included overseeing global legal, compliance, and regulatory matters.
+She was also part of the company's executive leadership team and participated in all strategic and policy decisions regarding AIG's operations.
 In addition to overseeing legal, compliance, and regulatory matters for AIG, in 2021, she was tasked with responsibility for its government and public affairs, as well as communications.

-She reported directly to Duperreault, who was succeeded by chairman Peter Zaffino in January 2022.
+Seaport Entertainment Group

+After her departure from AIG, Fato joined Seaport Entertainment Group as general counsel and corporate secretary.

 Board memberships

-In 2018 Fato was appointed for a three-year term to the New York State Insurance Advisory Board.
+In 2018 and 2021 Fato was appointed for a three-year term to the New York State Insurance Advisory Board.
 She is also on the board of directors of the Life Insurance Council of New York.

-She is on the advisory board of Nardello & Co., and is a cybersecurity group member of the Aspen Institute.
+She is on the advisory board of Nardello & Co., and was a cybersecurity group member of the Aspen Institute.

-She is on the boards of directors of the Coalition for the Homeless and Advocates for Children of New York.
-She is also on the board of trustees of the Randall's Island Park Alliance and is a member of its executive committee.
+She is on the boards of directors of the Coalition for the Homeless and previously served on the board of directors of Advocates for Children of New York.
+Fato served on the board of trustees of the Randall's Island Park Alliance and was a member of its executive committee.

+During her time at AIG, Fato was a member of the board of directors of Corebridge Financial.
+She stepped down from her role on the board in April 2024.

+Since 2020, Fato has been a board member of the Alfred E. Smith Memorial Foundation.
+She has served on the board of the Harvard Law School Center for the Legal Profession since 2023.